 Some managers don’t just ask you to email your reports to them instead they want you to show and discuss it in a meeting.
 This is a common thing in a big organization where staff and employees interact with each other by exchanging thoughts on what’s going on.
 So, if you are a staff, employee, or manager who keeps doing reports with your team or in a big organization it’s important to have tools, materials, and projector to provide a smooth status report.
-Check out the Best mini projector via current if you and your team is planning to get one.

 The reason for this is to be consistent with your communication, and to be seen as someone who can and knows how to give good status reports.
 It’s also seen to be considerate of requests by others – all valuable things to know in the IT industry!